-Ogden, July 20 .- In the demise of Isaac McKay which occurred at 3:30 yesterday afternoon at the family residence 663 Twenty-fifth street, Weber county loses one of its stalwart and most highly respected citizens.
-He was taken sick just four weeks ago yester-day.
-At first great hope for his re-covery was entertained, but when dropsy developed there was little hope of his surviving it dropsy developed there was little hope of his surviving it.
-Isaac McKay was born in Scotland, November 2, 1839, was the son of Wil-liam and Ellen Owan McKay.
-When a boy about 15 years of age he became a member of the Mormon Church, and in 1859 emigrated to Utah coming to Weber county, taking up his home among the pioneer residents of Hunts-ville where he lived, doing much to as-sist in the upbuilding of that valley.
+Ogden, July 20 .- In the demise of Isaac McKay which occurred at 3:30 yesterday afternoon at the family residence 663 Twenty-fifth street, Weber county loses one of its stalwart and dence 663 Twenty-fifth street, Weber county loses one of its stalwart and most highly respected citizens.
+He was taken sick just four weeks ago yesterday.
+At first great hope for his recovery was entertained, but when dropsy developed there was little hope of his surviving it.

+Isaac McKay was born in Scotland, November 2, 1839, was the son of William and Ellen Owan McKay.
+When a boy about 15 years of age he became a member of the Mormon Church, and in 1859 emigrated to Utah coming to Weber county, taking up his home among the pioneer residents of Huntsville where he lived, doing much to assist in the upbuilding of that valley.
 He made his home there untill 1903, when he removed to Ogden.

-when he removed to Ogden.
 He possessed those sterling qualities that goes to make up a man whom everyone respects.
 At the time of his death he was a faithful member of the high priest's quorum of the Weber stake.
-He was a brother to County Com-misioner David McKay and uncle to Elder David O. McKay.
-A loving wife and five children sur-vive him.
-One of his sons, Heber Mc-Kay, is now laboring as a missionary in Samoa, and his daughter, Mrs. Wm.
-Stevenson, is at Balthore with her
+He was a brother to County Commisioner David McKay and uncle to Elder David O. McKay.

+A loving wife and five children survive him.
+One of his sons, Heber McKay, is now laboring as a missionary in Samoa, and his daughter, Mrs. Wm.
 Stevenson, is at Baltimore with her husband, who is studying medecine.
-Funeral services will be held Sunday at 4:30 p. m. in the Fourth ward meeting-
+Funeral services will be held Sunday at 4:30 p. m. in the Fourth ward meeting-house.